Xilinx/Vitis_Libraries/quantitative_finance/docs/src/guide_L2/benchmarks/MCAmericanEngine.rst

     +---------------+----------------------------+

-The performance comparison of the MCAmericanEngine is shown in the table below, where timesteps is 100, requiredSamples is 24576, calibSamples is 4096, and FPGA frequency is 300MHz.
+The performance comparison of the MCAmericanEngine is shown in the following table, where timesteps is 100, requiredSamples is 24576, calibSamples is 4096, and FPGA frequency is 300MHz.
-Baseline is Quantlib, a Widely Used C++ Open Source Library, running on CPU with 1 thread.
-The  CPU is Intel(R) Xeon(R) CPU E5-2667 v3 @3.200GHz, 8 cores per procssor and 2 threads per core.
+Baseline is Quantlib, a Widely Used C++ Open Source Library, running on CPU with one thread.
+The  CPU is Intel(R) Xeon(R) CPU E5-2667 v3 @3.200GHz, eight cores per processor and two threads per core.
 Our cold run has 197X and warm run has 590X compared to baseline.

 .. _tab_MCAE_Execution_Time: